deepakm925/Microsoft-Power-BI/Power-BI-Dashboard-Contoso-Corporation/README.md

 (*Each point will be elaborated below...*)

-### 1. Firstly, analyzing the General Overview of the Dashboard and looking at Product Price, Sales, and Sum of sales:
+### First, analyze the General Overview of the Dashboard and look at Product Price, Sales, and Sum of sales:

 ![Viewing A Dash Board](https://github.com/deepakm925/Power-BI/blob/main/Power-BI-Dashboard-Contoso-Corporation/resources/overall__dashboard_view.gif)
 ---